-This guide does not apply to gains or losses included as part of your income under other provisions of the tax law-for example, if you are a share trader.
-In addition, it does not explain more complex issues relating to shares (including employee shares), convertible notes and units.
+Do not use this guide if you are an investor who is not a resident of Australia or if you have gains or losses included as part of your income under other provisions of the tax law - for example, if you are a share trader.

+The guide does not explain more complex issues relating to shares (including employee shares), convertible notes and units.
 Nor does it apply to shares and units owned by companies, trusts and superannuation funds.